artsy/README/events/artsy-learns-to-code.md

 - Define a small project they'd like to build with the Artsy APIs.
 - Build an minimum-viable-product and present at [Demo Days](./demo-days.md).

+## Current Status

+As of January 2019, we have 54 learners spread across 27 teams, being mentored by 17 engineers (out of 29 Artsy total engineers).
+Learners are working through the Udacity course.
+The scaffold for their projects has not yet been created.

 ## Structure

 _Artsy Learns to Code_ will be structured in two parts: